!– Twitter Card data –>

 2020 Water Quality Initiative

-To get a feel for what the Kinnickinnic River Flood Management Project will resemble, visit the stretch of river between the I-94 bridge and 6th Street in Milwaukee.
-Workers removed 1,000 feet of concrete there in 2011, widened the channel and erected retaining walls in a landlocked area with steep slopes to prevent erosion.
+The section of the Kinnickinnic River between the I-94 bridge and 6th Street in Milwaukee, WI.
+1,000 feet of concrete was removed to widen the channel and erected retaining walls in a landlocked area with steep slopes to prevent erosion.
 A nearby bike trail makes it easy for neighbors to enjoy the views and fish from the banks when the salmon and trout visit in spring and fall.